-Madhyamaheshwar is believed, the midst "madhya" and navel "nabhi" of the bull, considered a divine form of Shiva is the worshipped at this temple.
-Temple made of black stone and a navel shaped Shiva lingam.
-Madhyamaheshwar and Rudranath are supposedly toughest pilgrimage site to travel to among the Panchkedar temples as devotees have to travel 30 km and 21 km respectively on foot to reach there.
+The temple is made of black stone and a navel shaped Shiva lingam.
+The Madhyamaheshwar and Rudranath temples are supposedly the toughest pilgrimage site to travel to among the Panchkedar temples as devotees have to travel 30 km and 21 km respectively on foot to reach there.
 The temple architecture is classic north Indian style.

 Other than being a religious destination, the Madhyamaheshwar temple is also a well-known trekking destination.
 It is a paradise for trekkers through the beautiful meads and mountains.
 The region is mystically covered by the snow-capped Himalayas and lush green alpine meadows and dense forest acts as its backdrop.
 The region has rich flora and fauna, particularly the endangered species of Himalayan Monal pheasant and Himalayan Musk Deer in the Kedarnath Wild Life Sanctuary.
 The Madhyamaheshwar Temple is very accessible to the devotees and the travelers.